 This synagogue in New York City is a striking example of the breathtaking beauty achievable with architectural heavy timber beams.
 The roof structure was created by the G.R.
 Plume Company.
 The project was in planning for five years, but construction took just six months.
 Rather than glued laminated beams the job called for 54 Douglas-fir beams covered with a veneer of white oak and shaped into ribs that tapered from eight to two inches.
 The custom-manufactured ribs were crafted in Ferndale and shipped to New York for installation.
 “We planned for 10 weeks of installation, but only took three because the beams fit perfectly,” said Plume.
 “The owner wanted a unique worship space, and the result was inspiring.”

 Glulam’s Versatility Allows Complex Design

 St. Elizabeth Seton Catholic Church in Carlsbad, California, designed by Dominy + Associates @ domusstudio, LLP, is an example of a project that features single tapered jobsite-assembled glulam and steel trusses.
 According to Don Whitacre of D.A.
 Whitacre Construction, it was a more complex assembly than they typically see.
 “But it looks much better as a result,” he’s quick to add.
-The project featured 16 glulam trusses fabricated by APA EWS member Standard Structures from 5-1/8" x 16- and 18-inch Douglas-fir components that were sandwiched together over hidden steel connectors.
+The project featured 16 glulam trusses fabricated by APA member Standard Structures from 5-1/8" x 16- and 18-inch Douglas-fir components that were sandwiched together over hidden steel connectors.
 Whitacre says that the project was unique and complex, but says the end result was definitely worth the effort.
 “Parishioners are very pleased and impressed, because it is such an intricate combination of beams, struts and angles.”
 The project has also won numerous awards from design, architectural and engineering associations.